Will Las Vegas summer cook the coronavirus? Don’t count on it

 Better Call Sol

-KD: Well, it will outside, really quickly.
+Well, it will outside, really quickly.
 If somebody sneezes in your face, you’re screwed, essentially.
-But if they’re six feet away, and the little particles shower into the air, if it’s 115, more than likely, the virus isn’t gonna last very long.
+But if they’re 6 feet away, and the little particles shower into the air, if it’s 115, more than likely, the virus isn’t gonna last very long.

 I hesitate to say we don’t need to worry about it.
 We have that thing where we tend to be indoors, with the air conditioning on and the house closed up and the air recirculating and the humidity fairly low in the summertime.
 The vast majority of us tend to go from our air-conditioned house to our air-conditioned car to our air-conditioned wherever. … I think we still need to worry a little bit, or at least take precautions.